Premier Service: History

 On 15 December 2008, the Premier Service commenced operating between Holyhead and Cardiff Central.
 Originally named Y Gerallt Gymro (Gerald of Wales), it was funded by the Welsh Government as a premium service to connect North and South Wales.
 Grand Central and Wrexham & Shropshire expressed an interest in operating the service; however, the contract was awarded to Wales & Borders franchise holder Arriva Trains Wales.

-Four Class 57 locomotives (57313–57316) were sublet from Virgin Trains West Coast to operate in top and tail formation, with one Mark 3 and three Mark 2 carriages.
+Four Class 57 locomotives (57313–57316) were sublet from Virgin Trains to operate in top and tail formation, with one Mark 3 and three Mark 2 carriages.
 By February 2009, the service was being operated by a single Class 57.

-In March 2012, the Class 57 were replaced by DB Schenker Class 67.
+In March 2012, the Class 57s were replaced by DB Schenker Class 67s.
 The Mark 2 carriages were replaced with Mark 3 carriages at the same time.
 It originally ran via Crewe but, from September 2012, it was rerouted via Wrexham General after a Driving Van Trailer was added; this allowed the train to change direction at Chester.

 In October 2018, operation of the Premier Service passed with the Wales & Borders franchise to KeolisAmey Wales.
 In March 2020, the service was suspended due to the COVID-19 pandemic with the Mark 3 coaches withdrawn.
 It resumed in June 2021, with Class 67s hauling Mark 4 coaches and, As of August 2021, three trains in each direction now operate five days a week.